pyepics/pyepics/doc/pv.rst

         time.sleep(1.e-4)
     print 'Done.'

-This first defines a *callback function* and then simply waits for changes to happen.
+This first defines a *callback function* called `onChanges()` and then simply waits for changes to happen.
+Note that the callback function should take keyword arguments, and generally use `**kw` to catch all arguments.
+See :ref:`pv-callbacks-label` for more details.

 Example of connection callback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~